In this article:

 Economists and others measure inflation by tracking the following:

 - Consumer Price Index (CPI): This closely watched monthly index measures the average change, over time, in the prices paid by urban consumers in the U.S. for a big basket of goods and services.
 Among the many items in that basket are milk, chicken, rent, gas, prescription drugs, clothing, cable TV service and haircuts.
-From June 2020 to June 2021, the CPI jumped 5.4%.
-That was the biggest year-over-year increase in the CPI since August 2008, in the midst of the Great Recession.
+From December 2021 to December 2022, the CPI jumped 6.5%.

 - Producer Price Index (PPI): This monthly index measures the average change, over time, in the prices that producers fetch for their goods and services.